 If you managed to close the artery, the blood should stop leaking.
 As a test, pinch the nails of the victim.
 If you do this to yourself you will notice that the nail before pushing it is pink.
 Once pressed hard it turns white (you have pushed the blood out of the nail), on you now, the pink should return to the nail.
 If the device is on tight enough the nail should stay white.
 If you got it right, now is a good time to call 10111 or whatever ambulance is stored in your phone….You do have them stored right?
 If it isn’t tight enough leave it on and apply a second one.
 Don’t take your first one off as you don’t want to restart the bleeding properly again.

 If there is still a bit of seepage you can now pull of some more life saving gear from your EDC kit.
 The Quick clot combat gauze is designed to be stuffed into the wound.
 The gauze is impregnated with Kaolin ( a natural non exothermic power-doesn’t get hot).
 It draws the water out of the blood and speeds up clotting.
 Ok so applying this is going to suck, for you and the victim, but if it save s life….
 So open the bag, tie the tip into a ball. doesn’t matter what it looks like.
 Just a small knot.
+You can also use Celox-Rapid which is impregnated with activated Chito-R and will stop bleeding in under 1 minute.
 Get someone to restrain the victim and push that gauze in until you can’t stuff anymore in.
 Yup use your finger and push.
 Once its down as far as it can go leave a pile on top for added pressure.
 Now pull out the SWAT-Tourniquet.
 The is like an inner tube from a bike.
 Stretchy with pictures.
 This tourniquets pictures tell you when you have pulled hard enough to be effective.
 Wrap it around the wound, on top of the gauze.
 This should stop that sites bleeding.